zakarouf/z_/README.md

 ## What it does?
 It provides common data types, Array types, Vectors, Dynamic Arrays etc.
+It Also Provides An memory manager (NOT GARBAGE COLLECTOR); to Track allocated memory.

 - Primitive Types
 - String